 We solicit content from academic contributors, including descriptions written for a lay audience of recently published scholarly work in eighteenth-century studies, descriptions of interesting holdings in a university archive, museum, or rare book collection, descriptions of critical controversies or research problems in the field, etc. We seek both specific contributions as well as ideas for content development of the site.

 Our vision is that The 18th-Century Common will be a site of public humanities scholarship, with the primary goal of communicating the results of our scholarship outside the academy.

 Please submit articles using the Submission Form.
-If you experience any issues, feel free to email submissions at:
+If you experience any problems, feel free to use the following email address:

 For all other inquiries please contact:

 Dr. Jessica Richard, Co-Editor of The 18th-Century Common